MarkBuffalo/zoombo/README.md

 ### Are there any mitigations for this attack that we can use before Zoom fixes it?

-1. Use authenticated shares instead of passwords
+1. Use authenticated shares instead of passwords.
+Lock it down to SSO with Multi-Factor Authentication requirements.
 2. Set a random password for recorded shares that you no longer want, then delete it.
-This kills the previous S3 bucket links.
+This kills the previous S3 bucket links and prevents others from getting a new link easily.

 # Installaton